nichols-t/discordanddragons/README.md

 ```
 !remove <type> <name>
 ```
+This command can only be run by the DM in a DM.
 Removes the entity with the given name from the given type of list. `type` can be one of player, 'ally', or 'enemy'.
 If any type that is not 'player' is specified, it will search for the name in the NPC list.

 Example: